medcomdk/dk-ehmi-eas/input/pagecontent/index.md

 - SOR
 - EER

-In the first version of EAS it will expose these searches for clients in the healthcare domain:
+In the first version of EAS it will expose the following searches for clients in the healthcare domain:

 - [Use case 1 - Get General Practitioner for a Patient by PatientId (Health Insurance Group 1)](./Use-case-1.html)
 - [Use case 2 - Get General Practitioner for a Patient by GPId (Health Insurance Group 1)](./Use-case-2.html)